Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**1st July 2015**

+* Weapons and Actions will automatically have crit turned on by default.
+* Fixed several bugs - quick melee has "button" printed.
+Melee attacks had an error where no bonuses were being added.

 **30th June 2015**

 * Change of how the line break for macro works for weapons and actions.
 Tried to set it up